 Exhibit 7 Stock Distribution Categories

 Corporate Action Divisor Change

 Both A and B in the index No

 Only A in the index Yes

+Only B in the index No

 In case company A issues shares of company B that it already owns.
 If both A and B in the index, then this will result in update of free float factor of company B.